-The Muscular Dystrophy Campaign is committed to accelerating the pace in development of effective treatments for Duchenne muscular dystrophy and we have established the Duchenne Research Breakthrough Fund with three goals, and an initial £1.6 million investment target.
+The Muscular Dystrophy Campaign is committed to accelerating the pace in development of effective treatments for Duchenne muscular dystrophy and we have established the Duchenne Research Breakthrough Fund with three goals, and a £2.7 million investment target.

 Support and Information

 The Muscular Dystrophy Campaign is here for you and your family.
 For more information about Duchenne muscular dystrophy or for support, contact our freephone support line or send us an email (Monday to Friday 8.30am - 6pm): 0800 652 6352 (freephone) email@example.com